M. R. Gurusamy Mudaliar: Speciality as a doctor

 Guruswami Mudaliar was a renowned surgeon and was consulted by several famous people which included freedom fighters and political leaders.
 He performed the third surgery of a cancerous lump on Ramana Maharishi's arm in August 1949.
 He also treated Periyar several times in prison when he was not keeping good health.
 Others like V.V.
-Giri, Durgabai Deshmukh and MS Subbulakshmi also extol the services of Dr Guruswami in their interviews and autobiographies.
+Giri, Durgabai Deshmukh and MS Subbulakshmi also extol the services of Guruswami in their interviews and autobiographies.

 Guruswami Mudaliar was widely known to be a past master at percussion diagnosis.
 In one case, Guruswami Mudaliar was asked to treat a young woman with a mysterious illness.
 He asked her to lie on her stomach and, pulling up her blouse, he kept his left hand on her back and began his percussion treatment.
 Suddenly he stopped at one spot and taking out a copying pencil he drew a circle around that spot.
 He then summoned the other doctors and showed them that the spot inside the circle in her body was the cause of her illness.
 He had located an abscess whose congealing during daytime caused fever to the patient.
 Though none of the other doctors believed him initially, the X-ray report confirmed the diagnosis was right.
 He prescribed sulpha tablets to dissolve the abscess and successfully cured the patient.

 Ethical standpoints

 Guruswami Mudaliar never treated anyone for free as he believed free treatment would be deemed valueless.
 He charged a very small fee from poor patients.

-During the 1950s, when influenza ravished Madras, Dr. Mudaliar suggested a tablet called Elkosin to cure an influenza attack in one of his interviews.
+During the 1957–1958 influenza pandemic in Madras, Mudaliar suggested a tablet called Elkosin to cure an influenza attack in one of his interviews.
 The interview created a sensation and the sales of the tablet surged.
 However, many city doctors were highly critical of Mudaliar for prescribing a branded tablet as treatment which they felt strongly was against medical ethics.
 Mudaliar said he placed the welfare of the patient higher than ethics.